 The official records of the Karpis arrest, those who were there, and the details of what everyone did has been available to the public since the Freedom of Information Act became law decades ago.
 It's not like these documents are some newly released finding.
 But many simply didn't find it convenient to review them or relied upon the interpretation of them by others.
 For others, many have taken the Karpis story of what happened as "gospel" without any challenge.
 First, he revealed that Hoover was not present at the immediate arrest scene and had been observed coming from behind a nearby building after Karpis was in custody.
 He clearly meant to impart the idea that Hoover was a coward and had hidden himself until the other agents present could place Karpis and Fred Hunter in custody.

 This "revelation" by Karpis is in direct conflict with SAC E. J. Connelley's very detailed report of where Hoover was, in what car he occupied, and his actions at the scene.
 It's also in direct conflict with other FBI agents present and their own statements.
 According to Hoover's own telephone call to FBIHQ, his arrival at the Karpis vehicle the moment of the arrest was delayed by two obstructions; a young boy and a policeman on horseback.
 The plan was for Hoover and those present in the car with him to block Karpis' vehicle from the rear.
 Hoover's telephone call to FBIHQ regarding the arrests and the obstructions he encountered is here.

 It is noted that according to the official record, Assistant Director Clyde Tolson, along with others, was assigned to cover the outside of building to prevent escape of anyone.
-While we're not certain, it is possible that Karpis saw Tolson emerge from the side of the building to alert agents there that the raid was oveer.
+We do know from statements of other agents that Tolson ran to the back of the building to alert agents there that the raid was oveer.
 In all liklihood, Karpis saw Tolson emerge with other agents assigned with him, but Hoover clearly was not with him or that section of the raiding party.
-Obviously some agent(s) in the front of the building notified Tolson and others surrounding the building that the arrest was over because Tolson and others were not in direct view of what had just occurred.